FilipinoGambino/FilipinoGambino.github.io/_posts/categories/combined_arms/2022-06-07-combined-arms-part-2.md

 # Environment Wrapper Changes
-We're going to add two environment wrappers so we can run the LSTM cell.
-For the first wrapper, supersuit has a lambda method (called *observation_lambda_v0*) that we can use to write our own wrapper and we'll use it to transpose the observation to put channels first <code>from (Height, Width, Channels) to (Channels, Height, Width)</code> since that is what pytorch is expecting.
-The second wrapper simply stacks a pair of frames (at timesteps t and t-1 for a *stack_size* of two) to be used in the LSTM cell (this one's called *frame_stack_v1*).
-We can also remove the sticky_actions wrapper from the last post because our agents have memory now.
+The two wrappers we're going to add are *observation_lambda_v0* and *frame_stack_v1*.
+The first wrapper is supersuit's own observation lambda function that we can use to write our own wrapper and we'll use it to transpose the observation to put channels first (<code>from (Height, Width, Channels) to (Channels, Height, Width)</code>) since that is what the pytorch Conv2D layers are expecting.
+The latter wrapper simply stacks a set of observation frames (at timesteps t, t-1,...,t-n where n=stack_size-1) to be used in the LSTM cell.
+We can also remove the sticky_actions wrapper from the part 1 post because our agents have memory now.
+I'd be interested to see if sticky_actions actually helped the agents eliminate enemy agents in the early training stages.

 ```python
 def make_env():